prajun7/aha-moments/README.md

   > [Frontend to Backend](https://github.com/prajun7/aha-moments#backend-to-frontend)<br>

   - Indexing of array, arraylist starts from 0.
   - The length or the size of the array, arraylist, linkedlist, string starts with 1.

+1 million = 1,000,000 i.e. 1_000_000

 ## Array
   - Initiating array of size 20: